aidamaloku/Bento-Grid-Main-Project-4/README.md

 # Frontend Mentor - Bento grid solution

 This is a solution to the [Bento grid challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj).
-Frontend Mentor challenges helps improve coding skills by building realistic projects.
+Frontend Mentor challenges help improve coding skills by building realistic projects.

 ## Table of contents